bird species with 5 letters

 4. They build their nests in various locations, including trees, shrubs, and man-made structures like porches or window ledges.

-See also Types of Small Birds in Nebraska
+See also Black Birds in Georgia

 Diet and Feeding Behavior of Robins: